 Not to be confused with the 2013 slasher of the same name, Travis Baker’s Mischief Night centers on Kaylie, a lonely troubled prankster and babysitter who soon finds herself at the mercy of a masked maniac one night before Halloween (AKA “Mischief Night”), only to find her attacker astonished by her uncaring notion of death and couldn’t bring on himself to kill her.

-To note, Kaylie have more spunk and life to share with her new friend while the man is the kind of patience and understanding that Kaylie needed, as it was implicated on the very beginning of the film that she has some issues with her boyfriend from what might been a disagreement between them; in a heartfelt way, these two lonesome beings are just the people they need to fill up their own personal voids and the little time they have together was one of the sweetest moments I’d seen coming from a horror flick.
+To note, Kaylie have more spunk and life to share with her new friend while the man is the kind of patient and understanding figure Kaylie needed, as it was implicated on the very beginning of the film that she has some issues with her boyfriend from what could have been a disagreement between them; in a heartfelt way, these two lonesome beings are just the people they need to fill up their own personal voids and the little time they have together was one of the sweetest moments I’ve seen coming from a horror flick.

 Production-wise, it’s a rather simple movie to look at with the best thing it can offer is its lead actors and a picturesque camera work, as well as a touching score that worked quite well with the scenes associated with them.
 Since the slasher portions where reduced to secondary elements however, it doesn’t boast a lot of gore effects and kept it simple with knife stabbings and a sort-of brutal dispatch of a preteen.